FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-05-08-link-discord.md

 5. Scroll down and click “Authorize” to grant the necessary permissions.

-6. Complete any additional verification if necessary.
+6. Complete any additional verification steps if prompted.